elifdaggec/DSA210Project/README.md

 ## 🔎 Main Research Questions

 ### Spending & Income Patterns
-- How do my expenses vary month to month?
+- How do my expenses fluctuate across different months?
 - What are my top spending categories?
-- How much do I spend on subscriptions, rent, or transfer-like recurring transactions?
+- How much do I spend on recurring payments (e.g., subscriptions, rent, bills)?

 ### Cash Flow & Savings
-- Am I saving more than I spend each month?
+- Am I consistently saving money, or spending more than I earn?
-- Do I spend more on weekends or weekdays?
+- How does my spending behavior change across the month?
-- Are there specific dates with spikes or anomalies in expense amounts?
+- What are the biggest spikes or anomalies in my expenses?

 ### Merchant & Transaction Analysis
-- Which merchants or transaction types appear most often?
+- Which merchants or transaction types do I spend most on?
-- What’s the distribution between card use, cash withdrawal, and transfers?
+- How frequently do I withdraw cash vs. use digital payments?
-- Are there any duplicate or suspicious transactions?
+- Are there duplicate or unexpected charges in my transaction history?

+### General Spending Trends
+- Is there a significant trend in spending amount over time?

+---

+**Hypothesis Testing**
+- **Null Hypothesis (H₀):** There is no significant trend in spending amount over time.
+- **Alternative Hypothesis (H₁):** There is a significant trend in spending amount over time.
+- **Approach:** We apply linear regression to test the trend over time and interpret the slope coefficient and p-value to accept or reject H₀.

 ---